es-chng/APIF/_articles/STAS.md

   recurrence-free and overall survival across all histologic types and resection extents, supporting its addition as a histologic T descriptor.

+references:
+  - "Travis WD, Eisele M, Nishimura KK, et al. The International Association for the Study of Lung Cancer (IASLC) Staging Project for Lung Cancer: Recommendation to Introduce Spread Through Air Spaces as a Histologic Descriptor in the Ninth Edition of the TNM Classification of Lung Cancer.
+Analysis of 4061 Pathologic Stage I NSCLC.
+J Thorac Oncol.
+2024;19(7):1028-1051. doi:10.1016/j.jtho.2024.03.015"

 conflicts_declared: false
 last_reviewed: 2026-09-23